MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 * Extract the ``.wic`` file from the archive ``lib32-core-image-microej-microej-imx93.wic.gz``.
 * Flash the ``.wic`` on the SD card with Rufus.

-Running the IMX93 VEE Port
-""""""""""""""""""""""""""
+Configure boot
+""""""""""""""

 By default the i.MX93 evaluation kit will boot from the eMMC.
 To change the boot mode to micro SD, set the DIP switch ``BMODE`` to ``0010``.

 Insert the flashed SD card and boot the device.
-After a few seconds the display will show the IMX93 Getting Started Welcome page.
+After a few seconds, the display will show the IMX93 Getting Started Welcome page.
 If no display is attached, information such as device IP address and documentation link will also be printed in the logs.

+LVDS support
+""""""""""""

+..
+TODO: Add commands to change device tree.

 Install the Yocto SDK
 """""""""""""""""""""